Dortmund reject Man Utd's £67m opening bid for Sancho

 United are optimistic a deal can be struck for the England star, however, Goal can confirm that their initial bid fell short of what Dortmund are willing to accept.

-It is believed the initial bid was around £67 million and the club are expected to consider making another bid to land the 21-year-old England international.
+It is believed the initial bid was around £67m and the club are expected to consider making another offer to land the 21-year-old England international.

 What has Solskjaer said about transfers?